Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Close the Control after inserting the Location reference and minimize Lotus Notes.

-8. Click on the Delivery Tab and select Lotus Notes Message Store in the control below.
-At this point, you may be prompted for the Lotus Notes password to complete this option.
-The information Service Lotus Notes Transport will appear in the next window.
+7. Next, go to the Delivery tab and select Lotus Notes Message Store in the control below.
+At this point, you may be prompted to enter your Lotus Notes password to complete the setup.
+Once this step is finished, the Information Service entry for Lotus Notes Transport will appear in the following window.

-9. Select the Addressing Tab on the Control.
-You may select the Lotus Notes Main Address Book or your personal Lotus Notes Address Book with selected Addresses from the Main one and insert it in the appropriate controls.
-See the image below:
+9. Click on the Addressing tab in the Mail Setup control panel.
+You can choose either the Lotus Notes Main Address Book or your personal Lotus Notes Address Book—which may include selected entries copied from the main address book—and assign it to the appropriate controls.
+Refer to the image below for guidance.

-12. Open Microsoft Outlook.
-Select Preferences from the Options of Tools menu.
+12. Open Microsoft Outlook and select Preferences from the Tools menu.

-14. Select the Options in both controls as shown below and click OK.
+14. Choose the appropriate settings in both controls as shown in the image below, then click OK to confirm.

-The first control settings say that while sending mails, insert the Names in this order, but while storing the values in the Address Book use the format in the second control.
+15. The first control settings say that while sending mails, insert the Names in this order, but while storing the values in the Address Book, use the format in the second control.

-15. You may now try to send an e-mail through Lotus Notes Mail manually from MS-Access, as we did in an earlier session, using some of your friends Lotus Notes IDs.
+16. You may now try to send an e-mail through Lotus Notes Mail manually from MS-Access, as we did in an earlier session, using some of your friends' Lotus Notes IDs.
 During the mail transmitting point, Lotus Notes will prompt for the password.

 Next, we will see how to send the Mail Alerts automatically from Microsoft Access through Lotus Notes at scheduled intervals.